I’ve written a several pieces on James Bond over the years. I’ll keep adding to this if and when there are others.

 Mondo / Birth.Movies.Death James Bond Special

 Three features for a special Birth.Movies.Death print magazine published and designed by Mondo to mark the release of No Time to Die.
-Delayed by Covid, as was the film, and was eventually rushed out just as BMD collapsed.
+Delayed by Covid, as was the film, and rushed out just as BMD was shut down.
 I think it eventually reached people in April 2021.
 My articles were a ranking of the Roger Moore films, a comparison of Thunderball and its unofficial remake Never Say Never Again, and a thing about the actors who have ‘played’ Bond for audiobooks (there are quick interviews with Ian Ogilvy and David Rintoul in that one).

 James Bond: From Page to Screen